kode-git/vfer/README.md

   <img src="https://img.shields.io/badge/CUDA-11.3.0-green" alt="alternatetext">
 </p>

-This project has the aim to build an efficient Visual Transformer for the Facial Emotion Recognition (FER) task.
+This project has the aim to build an efficient Vision Transformer for the Facial Emotion Recognition (FER) task.
 Project is interally on Python Notebook, hosted on Google Colab with a runtime environment given by NVIDIA P100 setup.

 ## Dataset